-Examples of conflicts of interest
+Examples of conflicts of interest disclosure

-Proprietary product disclosure
+(a) Proprietary product disclosure

-If a registrant is trading in, or recommending, proprietary products, a reasonable client would expect to be informed of that conflict.
+If a registrant is trading in, or recommending, proprietary products, it is an inherent conflict of interest.
+In our experience, it is almost always a material conflict that a reasonable client would expect to be informed of.
 The registrant should disclose if they only offer proprietary products or whether they offer a mix of proprietary products and non-proprietary products on their shelf and recommended product list.